RedisLabs/redislabs-docs/content/rs/faqs/_index.md

 {{%expand "What am I allowed to do with the trial version?" %}}
-You can use, experience and administer the full capabilities of Redis Enterprise Software (RES), but you may not deploy it in a production environment.
+You can use, experience and administer the full capabilities of Redis Enterprise Software (RS), but you may not deploy it in a production environment.
 In addition, the trial version allows a maximum of four shards and is limited to thirty (30) days of use after initial installation on the first server in the cluster.
 After the thirty day